n10v/id3v2/README.md

 	log.Fatal(err)
 }
 ```
-the `Text` field will be automatically encoded with UTF-16BE with BOM and written to w.
+`Text` field will be automatically encoded with UTF-16BE with BOM and written to w.

 By default, if version of tag is 4 then UTF-8 is used for methods like
 `SetArtist`, `SetTitle`, `SetGenre` and etc, otherwise ISO-8859-1.